-With so much information and so much to learn, what could be the gravity of a chemistry school book?
-So many pages of formulas and illustrations, and from where do the highest mountains come, climbing up into the sky of the ephemerides?
+more faces among them, since each person has several; and with as many ideas and ways of expression, as so much more to learn and with so much information, what could be the gravity of a chemistry school book?
+So many pages of eye-poppng formulas and illustrations.
+Atomic theory to include all the bloom of color and light, besides all the ink from when of what.
+Yet beyond all these, from where do the highest mountains come, climbing up into the sky and then the ephemerides?

-difference, except for the sake of appearance.
-Where the more prized and modernist F = ma would propose more absurd math fumdiddles and heliocentric nonsense, to escape Aristotle, even so called "gravitational waves" do not actually exert any gravitational
+except for the sake of appearance.
+Where the more prized and modernist F = ma would propose more absurd math fumdiddles and heliocentric nonsense, to escape Aristotle, even so called "gravitational waves" do not actually exert any gravitational force.
+They

 are said to be ultra-weak disturbances of potential energy fields or other space-time media due to the acceleration of bodies -- since relativity would postulate an equivalence between acceleration and gravity.
-"So far", for actuality however,
+"So far", for actuality however, "they have proved

 And the moon then would affect ocean tides because of "gravity"?